cxd/sphero-controller-desktop/README.md

-The API it uses for communication is the bluecove API and a modified version of the [__nicklasgav Sphero-Desktop-API__](https://github.com/nicklasgav/Sphero-Desktop-API) which includes some additional changes for the sensor streaming api.
+The API it uses for communication is the bluecove API and a modified version of the [__nicklasgav Sphero-Desktop-API__](https://github.com/nicklasgav/Sphero-Desktop-API) which includes some additional changes for the sensor streaming api, the changes are located here in the [fork of Sphero-Desktop-API](https://github.com/cxd/Sphero-Desktop-API.git).

 A simple _RandomController_ is implemented to provide a simple random walk implementation.